small-tech/site.js/README.md

   * [thagoat](https://github.com/thagoat) for confirming that [installation works on Arch Linux with Pacman](https://github.com/indie-mirror/https-server/issues/1).

-  * [Tim Knip](https://github.com/timknip) for confirming that [the module works with 64-bit Windows](https://github.com/indie-mirror/https-server/issues/2) with the following behaviour: “Install pops up a windows dialog to allow adding the cert.”
+  * [Tim Knip](https://github.com/timknip) for confirming that [the module works with 64-bit Windows](https://github.com/indie-mirror/https-server/issues/2) with the following behaviour: “Install pops up a windows dialog to allow adding the cert.” __Note: Indie Web Server is not supported on Windows.
+Please use Windows Subsystem for Linux.__

   * [Run Rabbit Run](https://hackers.town/@nobody) for [the following information](https://hackers.town/@nobody/101670447262172957) on 64-bit Windows: “Win64: works with the windows cert install popup on server launch.
 Chrome and ie are ok with the site then.
-FF 65 still throws the cert warning even after restarting.”
+FF 65 still throws the cert warning even after restarting.” __Note: Indie Web Server is not supported on Windows.
+Please use Windows Subsystem for Linux.__